Want to know how to make a reading habit?

 Even James Clear says the same thing in his book Atomic Habits.

-The more obvious a certain behavior is, the more likely you will perform it.
+The more prominent a specific behavior is, the more likely you will perform it.

-Now what you have to do is to realize that you have this problem.
+Now what you have to do is realize that you have this problem.

 You get scared when you face a huge crowd.

 Read a book that teaches you how to overcome the fear of public speaking.

 Read whatever book you would like to read.

 Can you see how this is an entirely different mindset?

 You would pay attention to everything written in the book as you very badly want to overcome your fear.

 So be a problem solver instead of just being a reader.